-PhD Program in Applied Statistics
+MPhil Program in Applied Statistics

-The Doctor of Philosophy (PhD) program in Applied Statistics is a FOUR academic year program.
-According to the Dhaka University regulations for PhD admission in Applied Statistics, candidates who do not have either four years B.Sc./B.S. honours and one year M.Sc./M.S. degree from the University of Dhaka or MPhil equivalent degree (approved by the Dhaka University MPhil equivalent committee) are required to take course work as part of his/her PhD degree.
-A candidate graduated in Applied Statistics/Statistics is eligible for admission into the program.
-The syllabus is designed for these candidates as follows.
-The candidates are required to take a total of 9 credit hours of theoretical courses from two groups of courses: A and B. The group A consists of courses related to basic topics and the group B consists of courses related to advanced topics in Applied Statistics.
-Courses from both groups are of 3 credit hours each.
+The Master of Philosophy (MPhil) program in Applied Statistics is a TWO academic year program.
+According to the Dhaka University regulations for MPhil admission in Applied Statistics, candidates who have either four year B.Sc./B.S. honours and one year M.Sc./M.S. degrees or three year B.Sc./B.S. honours and one year M.Sc./M.S. degrees or two year bachelor and two year M.Sc./M.S. degrees in Applied Statistics/Statistics are usually eligible to get admission in MPhil.
+Details are given in Dhaka University MPhil policy.
+Students in MPhil are required to take course work at the 1st year.
+The syllabus is designed as follows.
+The candidates are required to take a total of 9 credit hour of theoretical courses from two groups of courses: A and B. The group A consists of the courses related to basic topics and the group B consists of the courses related to advanced topics in Applied Statistics.
+Course from both groups are of 3 credit hours each.
 Candidates are required to take THREE courses to make a total of 9 credit hours for theoretical courses, maximum TWO courses from each group.
 The choice of courses will depend on the availability of teaching faculties of the institute.
 In addition, there will be a 3 credit hours oral comprehensive course, altogether a total of 12 credit hours.